DANS-KNAW/dd-dans-sword2-examples/docs/index.md

 Depositing to the DANS Archive via SWORD2 is basically a two-phase process:

 1. Submitting a deposit for ingest.
-2. Tracking the state of the deposit as it goes through the ingest-flow, until it reaches ARCHIVED status.
+2. Tracking the state of the deposit as it goes through the ingest-flow, until it reaches PUBLISHED status.

 The following diagram details this a bit further.

 ![SWORD diagram](img/sword2-summary.png)

-1. Client creates a deposit package.
+1. Client creates a deposit package (conforming to [DANS BagIt Profile v1]{:target=_blank}).
 2. Client sends deposit package to SWORD2 Service, getting back a URL to track the deposit's state.
-3. SWORD Service unzips and validates deposit.
+3. SWORD2 Service unzips and validates deposit.
 4. Ingest Flow performs checks and transformations and creates a dataset in the Data Station Repository.
-5. Ingest Flow reports back success or failure to SWORD Service.
+5. Ingest Flow reports back success or failure to SWORD2 Service.

 3-5.
 During this time the Client periodically checks the deposit state through the URL received in step 2.
-If the final state of `ARCHIVED` is reached, the process is concluded successfully.
+If the final state of `PUBLISHED` is reached, the process is concluded successfully.
+At this point the deposit has created a new dataset (version) in the Data
+Station repository.
 Other outcomes may be `INVALID` (the bag was [invalid according to the BagIt specs]{:target=_blank})or `REJECTED` (the additional requirements of [DANS BagIt Profile v1]{:target=_blank} were not met).
 In case the server encountered an unknown error `FAILED` will be returned.

 !!! note "DD SWORD2 service description"